Skip to content

 • resolution

-In JavaScript, the CSSMediaRule interface which represents a single @media rule can access the rules created with @media.
+In JavaScript, the CSSMediaRule interface represents a single @media rule and can be used to access rules created with @media.

 Syntax